 Student was within two quarters of graduating;

-The dean or director of the school or department attended by the student approves the awarding of the degree.
+The Dean/Director of the school/department attended by the student approves the awarding of the degree.

 The family must submit a formal request (posthumous degree form) to the student’s academic department.
 The department will then review the student’s record and a graduation degree audit will be given to the dean or director of the student’s department for a final determination.

-If approved, the formal request will be returned to the Office of the University Registrar for action (degree posted and diploma ordered) and the Office of the University Registrar will notify the family.
-If it is denied, the dean or director of the student's department will notify the family and include a letter of explanation.
+If approved, the formal request will be returned to the Office of the Registrar for action (degree posted and diploma ordered) and the Office of the Registrar will notify the family.
+If it is denied, the Dean or Director of the student's department will notify the family and include a letter of explanation.

-At the UW Tacoma, deans and directors have full authority over the awarding of a posthumous degree within the department they represent.
+At UW Tacoma, Deans and Directors have full authority over the awarding of a posthumous degree within the department they represent.

 Obtaining an Apostille

-To obtain an apostille for your UW diploma, you must submit a copy of your original diploma that has been signed and stamped, as a true copy, by an official from the University of Washington to the WA Secretary of State.
-If you should have your original diploma, you can deliver a copy of the original to the Graduation and Academic Records Office via mail, fax, e-mail or in-person.
+To obtain an apostille for a UW diploma, the graduate must submit a copy of the original diploma that has been signed and stamped, as a true copy, by an official from the University of Washington to the WA Secretary of State.
+Graduates who have their original diploma, can deliver a copy of the original to the Graduation and Academic Records Office via mail, fax, e-mail or in-person.
 If the diploma copy is verified as a true copy, it will be signed and stamped by a Registrar official.
-It will then be sent to you to request the apostille through the WA Secretary of State.
-For information on obtaining an apostille, please visit the Washington Secretary of State's website on apostilles.
+It will then be sent back to the graduate in order to request the apostille through the WA Secretary of State.
+For information on obtaining an apostille, please visit the WA Secretary of State’s Apostille and Certificate Program.

-If you need a newly-printed original diploma, please review the information above about Replacement Diplomas.
+To request a newly-printed original diploma, please review the information about Replacement Diplomas.